-The EASA, which is the Technical Agent for the Member States of the European Union, has issued EASA AD 2020-0091, dated April 22, 2020 ("EASA AD 2020-0091") (also referred to as the Mandatory Continuing Airworthiness Information, or "the MCAI"), to correct an unsafe condition for all Airbus SAS Model A350-941 and -1041 airplanes.
-Airplanes with an original airworthiness certificate or original export certificate of airworthiness issued after June 7, 2019 must comply with the airworthiness limitations specified as part of the approved type design and referenced on the type certificate data sheet; this AD therefore does not include those airplanes in the applicability.
+The EÅSA, which is the Technical Agent for the Member States of the European Union, has issued EASA AD 2019-0288, dated November 28, 2019 ("EASA AD 2019-0288") (also referred to as the Mandatory Continuing Airworthiness Information, or "the MCAI"), to correct an unsafe condition for all Airbus SAS Model A350-941 and -1041 airplanes.
+EASA AD 2019-0288 supersedes EASA AD 2018-0004, dated January 9, 2018; and EASA AD 2018-0179, dated August 23, 2018 (which corresponds to FAA AD 2019-03-11).

+Airplanes with an original airworthiness certificate or original export certificate of airworthiness issued after August 20, 2019, must comply with the airworthiness limitations specified as part of the approved type design and referenced on the type certificate data sheet; this AD therefore does not include those airplanes in the applicability airplanes in the applicability.

 This proposed AD was prompted by a determination that new or more restrictive airworthiness limitations are necessary.
-The FAA is proposing this AD to address the potential failure of certain life-limited parts, which could result in reduced structural integrity of the airplane.
+The FAA is proposing this AD to address safety-significant latent failures that would, in combination with one or more other specific failures or events, result in a hazardous or catastrophic failure condition.
 See the MCAI for additional background information.

-Related IBR Material Under 1 CFR Part 51
+Related IBR Material Under 1 CFR Part